oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 2022-08-05 03:20:27.288  INFO 1 --- [   scheduling-1] c.n.spinnaker.igor.docker.DockerMonitor  : Sending tagged image info to echo: account=docker-account: image=igor:dockerRegistry:v2:docker-account:indiepopart/gateway:v1
 ```

-## Know about Spinnaker best practices and features
+## Know about Spinnaker's best practices and features

 When implementing continuous delivery, be aware of some best practices and features provided by Spinnaker described below.

 - **Deploy Docker images by digest** Spinnaker documentation recommends deploying images by digest instead of tag, because the tag might reference different content each time.
 The digest is a content-based hash of the image and it uniquely identifies it.
-Spinnaker's artifact substitution allows to deploy the same manifest, with the image digest supplied by the pipeline trigger.
-Using the proposed trigger and a free DockerHub account as registry, the digest data seems not to be available.
-It is also recommended to trigger a pipeline off of a push to an docker registry instead of a GitHub push or Jenkins job, allowing development teams to chose their delivery process without more constraints.
+Spinnaker's artifact substitution allows deploying the same manifest, with the image digest supplied by the pipeline trigger.
+Using the proposed trigger and a free DockerHub account as the registry, the digest data seems not to be available.
+It is also recommended to trigger a CD pipeline off of a push to a docker registry instead of a GitHub push or Jenkins job, allowing development teams to choose their delivery process without more constraints.
-- **Rollbacks**: Like there is a stag for deploying manifests, there are also stages for deleting, scaling and rollbacking manifests.
-Spinnaker also supports automated rollbacks, as it exposes the _Undo Rollout_ functionality as a stage, which can be configured to run when other stages fail, and to rollback by a number of revisios of the deployed object.
+- **Rollbacks**: Like there is a stage for deploying manifests, there are also stages for deleting, scaling, and rollbacking manifests.
+Spinnaker also supports automated rollbacks, as it exposes the _Undo Rollout_ functionality as a stage, which can be configured to run when other stages fail, and to roll back by a number of revisions of the deployed object.
 CoonfigMaps and Secrets must be versioned for the automated rollback to actually roll back code or configuration.
-- **Manual judgments** The pipeline can include a manual judgement stage, that will make the execution interrupt, asking for user input to continue or cancel.
+- **Manual judgments** The pipeline can include a manual judgment stage, that will make the execution interrupt, asking for user input to continue or cancel.
 This can be used to ask for confirmation before promoting a staging deployment to production.
 - **Pipeline management**: Spinnaker represents pipelines as JSON behind the scenes, and maintains a revision history of the changes made to the pipeline.
-It also supports pipeline templates, that can be managed through a CLI named `spin`, and help with pipeline sharing and distribution.
+It also supports pipeline templates, that can be managed through the `spin CLI`, and help with pipeline sharing and distribution.
 - **Canary**: You can automate Canary analysis by creating canary stages for your pipeline.
 Canary must be enabled in the Spinnaker installation using `hal` commands.
 The Canary analysis consists of the evaluation of metrics chosen during configuration, comparing a partial rollout with the current deployment.
 The stage will fail based on the deviation criteria configured for the metric.
 - **Secrets management** Spinnaker does not directly support secrets management.
 Secrets should be encrypted at rest and in transit.
 Credentials encryption for application secrets and Kubernetes secrets was covered in the previous post [Kubernetes to the Cloud with Spring Boot and JHipster](/blog/2021/06/01/kubernetes-spring-boot-jhipster).
-- **Rollout strategies**: The Spinnaker Kubernetes provider supports running dark, highlander and red/black rollouts.
-In the Deploy Manifest stage, there is a strategy option that allows to associate workload to a service, send traffic to it and how to handle any previous versions of the workload in the same cluster and namespace.
+- **Rollout strategies**: The Spinnaker Kubernetes provider supports running dark, highlander, and red/black rollouts.
+In the Deploy Manifest stage, there is a strategy option that allows associating workload to a service, sending traffic to it, and choosing how to handle any previous versions of the workload in the same cluster and namespace.

 ## Learn more

-And this was another delivery on JHipster deployments.
-CI and CD propose a number of organizational and technical practices aimed to improve team confidence, efficiency and productivity.
+As requested, this was another delivery on JHipster deployments.
+CI and CD propose several organizational and technical practices aimed to improve team confidence, efficiency, and productivity.
 Spinnaker is a powerful tool for continuous deployment, a big number of [companies](https://spinnaker.io/docs/community/stay-informed/captains-log/#contributions-per-company) around the world are contributing to its growth.
 As each architecture and organization is different, your pipeline design must be customized to your particular use case.
-I hope this brief introduction will help you get the most out these wonderful tools.
+I hope this brief introduction will help you get the most out of these wonderful tools.
 Keep learning, and for more about JHipster check out the following links:

 - [JHipster Microservices on AWS with Amazon Elastic Kubernetes Service](/blog/2022/07/11/kubernetes-jhipster-aws)
 - [Run Microservices on DigitalOcean with Kubernetes](/blog/2022/06/06/microservices-digitalocean-kubernetes)